Mark debuts AR street graffitti app at the LA Women’s March

 “Mark is a social platform and AR is a way for people to voice their opinions,” Lyndon Ko said. ”

-Mark is one of the sponsors of the Women’s March LA 2020.
+Mark is one of the community partners of the Women’s March LA 2020.
 Emiliana Guereca, president of Women’s March Foundation, said in a statement that she commends the marchers for using their platforms to support women’s rights during an important election year.

 The 4th annual Women’s March LA will begin with a rally at 9 a.m. and march at 10 a.m. from Pershing Square to Los Angeles City Hall.